 HF 5801 - 6182 - Advertising

-Databases are collections of many articles based on a topic or theme, either on a certain publisher's journal titles or just on a wide variety of useful subjects.
+Databases are collections of many articles and reports based on a topic or theme.
 Visit the library webpage below for a complete list of databases useful for research in public relations and advertising.

 Their stated Mission: "The Ad Council produces, distributes and promotes campaigns that improve everyday lives.
 Our memorable work inspires ongoing dialogue, engagement and action around significant public issues, creating a memorable difference in society." (source: website)